Nuclear espionage: India

 India was involved with assisting espionage between the United States and China in October 1965.
 The CIA enlisted 14 American climbers to scale Nanda Devi and working in cooperation with the Indian Intelligence Bureau, successfully planned the Nanda Devi Plutonium Mission.
 The objective of the mission was for the 14 climbers to work in unison to place a Radioisotope Thermoelectric Generator (RTG), powering a detector on the peak of Nanda Devi, thus allowing the U.S. to spy on China.
 More specifically, the Xinjiang Province.
 This was due to the lack of intelligence that the U.S. had on Chinese nuclear capacities during the Vietnam War.
 Ultimately, the mission failed due to one of the generators being lost during a snowstorm.
 However, this failed mission has had lasting impact on the region.
 Snow from the mountain carries into the Ganges, a crucial river for the survival and daily lives of millions of people that live in this region.
 It is thought that the generator was carried down the mountain by an avalanche.
 The river also has significant religious and spiritual importance to Hindus, who worship the river as Ganga.
 The CIA, knowing about the radioactive material being lost, sent climbers back to the area to search for the generator in 1966.
 This attempt was unsuccessful.
 In 1967 a new generator was sent with the climbers and was placed atop the peak of Nanda Kot.
 This mission was a success, and the U.S. was able to spy on the Chinese region.

-On October 30, 2019 the Nuclear Power Corporation of India (NPCIL) made an official announcement that the Kudankulam Nuclear Power Plant in Tamil Nadu was the victim of a cyberattack.
+On October 30, 2019, the Nuclear Power Corporation of India (NPCIL) made an official announcement that the Kudankulam Nuclear Power Plant in Tamil Nadu was the victim of a cyberattack.
 The attack happened earlier that year in September, but the NPCIL was hesitant to go public with the news, stating that a cyberattack on the facility was not possible.
 Only a single computer was attacked by the perpetrator.
 It's not clear what information was stolen at the time, but top officials related to the incident are not convinced that future attacks will be prevented.
 Speculation about the perpetrator has been discussed, specifically about what type of malware was used to hack into the system.
 The malware, known as "Dtrack", has similarities to attacks from North Korea.
 This makes them a possible target, especially with their past of other malware attacks.

+United States

+CIA designations for nuclear tests

+The CIA designated foreign nuclear tests with codenames "JOE-x" for sequentially detected Soviet tests and "CHIC-x" for Chinese tests.
+The following are names of notable tests: